 Strength training is integral for a fit body and can be done using both the Smith machine and power racks.

-If you are a beginner looking forward to getting the hang of weight lifting but also worried about your safety, it is ideal to start training with a Smith machine.
+If you are a beginner looking forward to getting the hang of weight lifting and worried about your safety, it is ideal to start training with a Smith machine.